lukePeavey/quotable/README.md

 By default, this methods returns a single random quote.
 You can specify the number of random quotes to return via the `limit` parameter.

-> ⚠️ This method is similar to the `/random` endpoint.
+> ⚠️ This method is equivalent to the `/random` endpoint.
 The only difference is the response format:
->
 > Instead of retuning a single `Quote` object, this method returns an `Array` of `Quote` objects.